MarbleDevs/MC-begging/README.md

 Color of rank with {color}

-#### If you made a big list of begs and want to share them, text me on Dicord, my username is Blnix.
+#### Make a pull request, if you have a big list, that you want to share!